franz-josef-kaiser/Pears/README.txt

 Pears are common patterns of markup & style.

 Pears is an open source WordPress theme.
-I'll admit the code is a bit rough, initially based on the default 'twentyone' theme.
+I'll admit the code is a bit rough, initially based on the default 'twentyten' theme.

 I wanted a handy way of collecting HTML & CSS pattern pairs.
 Often used modules with a minimal of style applied.
 It's become